MasterScriptRobloxBeta/MasterScriptRobloxBeta/README.md

     },
     KeySystem = true, -- Set this to true to use our key system KeySettings = {
-       Title = "Untitled",
+       Title = "Unbeatable's key system",
        Subtitle = "Key System",
        Note = "No method of obtaining the key is provided", -- Use this to tell the user how to get a key FileName = "Key", -- It is recommended to use something unique as other scripts using Rayfield may overwrite your key file
-       SaveKey = true, -- The user's key will be saved, but if you change the key, they will be unable to use your script GrabKeyFromSite = false, -- If this is true, set Key below to the RAW site you would like Rayfield to get the key from Key = {"nicoluastorres"} -- List of keys that will be accepted by the system, can be RAW file links (pastebin, github etc) or simple strings ("hello","key22")
+       SaveKey = true, -- The user's key will be saved, but if you change the key, they will be unable to use your script GrabKeyFromSite = false, -- If this is true, set Key below to the RAW site you would like Rayfield to get the key from Key = {"tZ2sozp7aMSha7z!"} -- List of keys that will be accepted by the system, can be RAW file links (pastebin, github etc) or simple strings ("hello","key22")
     }
  })
- local Tab = Window:CreateTab("Other Scripts", 4483362458) -- Title, Image
+ local Tab = Window:CreateTab("FUCKING SCRIPTS LIKE SHIT", 4483362458) -- Title, Image
  local Button = Tab:CreateButton({
     Name = "Infinite Yield",
     Callback = function()